whundahl/Ansible_459_assignment6/readme.md

 There are three ADRs listed within the ADR directory which list the decisions made in this application, while providing an explanation of the application at a high level.

+Please take note that the ansible script has potentially extraneous environment variable's, because the containers are linked through the use of the docker module.

 #### Please refer to the below section for starting and stopping of the application

 Of interest: